How to Manage Passwords at a Business Level

 Enterprise password managers work by encrypting all employee passwords for extra layers of security.
 Encryption works like a secret code, scrambling employees’ passwords a different combination of letters, numbers, and symbols before they’re stored.
 This secret code can only be unencrypted by the password manager.
 Thus, even IT admins are unable to retrieve a password from the database.
 Many password managers for businesses, like Dashlane, are built with this “zero-knowledge architecture” to ensure employee passwords stay safe.

 In addition, the right business password manager will balance security with ease of use, because a password manager is only effective if employees use it.
-Dashlane’s password manager has multiple layers of encryption and has never been hacked, but Dashlane also prioritizes an intuitive user experience.
+Dashlane’s password manager has multiple layers of encryption, but Dashlane also prioritizes an intuitive user experience.
 With the ability to organize separate business and personal passwords under the same account, employees love using Dashlane both in and out of the office.

 Password managers can go above and beyond secure password storage to: